plasmicapp/plasmic/plasmicpkgs/plasmic-content-stack/README.md

-Plasmic components and registration calls for Strapi
+Plasmic components and registration calls for ContentStack